AJenbo/DiabloGrooboAnalysis/readme.md

 This tile pattern is then exported from the level editor and fed to the _Diablo_ map generator which then matches each generated level with the given pattern.
 Usually this is enough to identify a level uniquely.
 To then locate the specific game seed, object and monster positions are mapped out and an additional search is done to locate the game seed where everything lines up.

-# Appendix B: Diablo Modification Tools
+# Appendix B - Diablo Modification Tools

 The team observed multiple instances of game behaviors in Groobo's run that were inconsistent with the normal behavior of the game.
 Although it is possible to modify the behavior of an application internally using Arbitrary Code Execution (ACE) exploits, such an exploit would typically be classified as a different speedrunning category and would need to be declared.
 Groobo did not indicate he used any ACE exploits in his submission notes.
 Therefore, the evidence appears to indicate Groobo used external tools to change the behavior of the game as described in [[#Inaccessible Dungeon Level]] and other findings.